Minor in Computer Science

 For previous requirements, see the 2019-2020 UI General Catalog.

-The undergraduate minor in computer science requires a minimum of 18 s.h., including at least 12 s.h. in advanced courses taken at the University of Iowa.
+The undergraduate minor in computer science requires a minimum of 17 s.h. in computer science coursework, including 12 s.h. in courses taken at the University of Iowa.
 Students must maintain a g.p.a. of at least 2.00 in all courses for the minor and in all UI courses for the minor.
 Coursework in the minor may not be taken pass/nonpass.
 Students excused from courses required for the minor may substitute other computer science electives.
+Many of the prerequisite courses that must be taken before registering for minor courses require grades of at least C-minus.

-Students majoring in informatics may earn a minor in computer science.
-Students majoring in computer science, computer science and engineering, or data science may not earn a minor in computer science.
+Students who major in informatics may earn a minor in computer science.
+Students majoring in computer science, computer science and engineering, or data science may not minor in computer science.

 Listed below are the general categories of coursework required to earn the degree; for more specific information on courses, curriculum, and requirements of the minor in computer science, visit the UI General Catalog.